opensearch-project/project-website/_posts/2023-02-07-announcing-data-prepper-2-1-0.md

 Data Prepper 2.1 supports sampling and rate-limiting to limit the number of events that are sent to a Sink.

 One possible use case for both these features can be used to reduce the load on the OpenSearch when storing normal (not very interesting) logs and metrics.

 Both these features are available as a configurable action in the aggregate processor.
 Simply choose the appropriate action (sampling or rate limiting) and specify the sampling percent or events per second option as needed.

-For example, the following percent sampler configuration sends 60% of the events to OpenSearch
+For example, the following percent sampler configuration sends 60% of the events to OpenSearch:

 ```
 trace-normal-pipeline: